Spectral Asymptotics for Perturbed Spherical Schr\"odinger Operators and Applications to Quantum Scattering: Proof of Theorem

-(ii) Note that \eqref{eq:eg_as} implies that the solutions $\phi(z,x)$ and $\theta(z,x)$ are entire functions in $z$ of order $1/2$ and of finite type.
-Moreover, there is a standard iteration procedure to construct the solution $c(z,x)$ (see, e.g., \cite[\S 2]{KK2}) and then, by using the Liouville transform, we obtain the solution $\theta(z,x)$.
-Let us mention that it is difficult to construct $\theta(z,x)$ directly by iteration.
-Indeed, for the iteration scheme to converge it is required that $q$ must satisfy an additional assumption.
-For instance, $q\in L^1(0,\eps)$ is required if $l=0$ . \end{remark}
+(ii) Note that \eqref{eq:eg_as} indicates that the solutions $\phi(z,x)$ and $\theta(z,x)$ are entire functions in $z$ of order $1/2$ and of finite type.
+Indeed, this has been shown in \cite[Lem.~8.4]{kst2}).

+Moreover, there is a standard iteration procedure to construct the solution $c(z,x)$ of \eqref{eq:sp02} (see, e.g., \cite[\S 2]{KK2}) and then, by using the Liouville transform, we obtain the solution $\theta(z,x)$.
+As already mentioned in the introduction, it is difficult to construct $\theta(z,x)$ directly by iteration.
+Indeed, for the standard iteration scheme (see, e.g., \cite[Lem.~2.2]{kst} for a construction of $\phi(z,x)$) to converge it is required that $q$ must satisfy an additional assumption at $x=0$.
+For instance, $q\in L^1(0,\eps)$ is required if $l=0$.
+Finally, it is difficult to use a perturbative approach to get a detailed asymptotic for $c(z,x)$ and hence for $\theta(z,x)$ since \eqref{eq:sp02} needs to be considered as a perturbation of $-y''=z\xi^{\alpha}y$ and thus changes the coefficient containing the spectral parameter $z$. \end{remark}